privy-open-source/design-system/src/foundation/colors/index.md

 </script>

 # Colors
 Persona uses design tokens to collaborate between UI/UX designers and engineers.
-Token design is a way to manage user interface data such as color, spacing, shadow, etc. by storing it in a variable.
+Design token is a way to manage user interface data such as color, spacing, shadow, etc. by storing it in a variable.
 The goal is to build a cross platform user interface.

 ## Colors Tokens